Can Chickens Eat Brussels Sprouts

 You can add Brussels sprouts to regular chicken feed.
 As it’s a chicken treat, give them a smaller amount.

-You can add them with daily feed by chopping them into small pieces.
+You can add them to the daily feed by chopping them into small pieces.
 It will be easy to peck and eat by chickens.

 Give as little as possible, and give them a little more when your chickens start liking it.
 Do not give large amounts at once.

 Chickens eat lots of things in the backyard garden during foraging.
-But they only eat what they need, like bugs, grass, vegetables, grit, and more.
+But they only eat what they need, such as bugs, grass, vegetables, grit, and more.

 So, after feeding Brussels sprouts to your flock, watch for symptoms like diarrhea or loss of appetite.